backslashxx/mountify/README.md

 ## Why?
 - Magic mount drastically increases mount count, making detection possible (zimperium)
-- OverlayFS mounting with ext4 image upperdir is detectable due to it creating device nodes on /proc/fs, while yes ext4 /data as overlay source is possible, who uses that nowadays?
+- OverlayFS mounting with ext4 image upperdir is detectable due to it creating device nodes on /proc/fs, while yes ext4 /data as overlay source is possible, this is rare nowadays.
 - F2FS /data as overlay source fails with native casefolding (ovl_dentry_weird), so only sdcardfs users can use /data as overlay source.
 - Frankly, I dont see a way to this module mounting situation, this shit is more of a shitty band-aid